The Lord Himself Will Shepherd: Restoration Through Divine Care

 Ezekiel 34:11-16 turns the shepherd indictment into a divine promise.
 The Lord repeatedly places Himself as the acting Shepherd: He will search for His sheep, look after them, rescue them from scattered places, bring them out from the nations, gather them from the countries, bring them into their own land, pasture them on Israel's mountains, give them rest, search for the lost, bring back strays, bind the injured, strengthen the weak, and shepherd with justice.
 Restoration is therefore not sentimental optimism but the Lord's covenant faithfulness applied to a scattered, wounded, and endangered flock.

-13 I will bring them out from the peoples, and gather them from the countries, and will bring them into their own land.
-I will feed them on the mountains of Israel, by the watercourses, and in all the inhabited places of the country.
+13 I will bring them out from the peoples, gather them from the countries, and bring them into their own land.
+I will feed them on the mountains of Israel, in the ravines, and in all the settlements of the land.

 Ezekiel 34:11-16 turns the shepherd indictment into a divine promise.
 The LORD repeatedly places Himself as the acting Shepherd: He will search for His sheep, look after them, rescue them from scattered places, bring them out from the nations, gather them from the countries, bring them into their own land, pasture them on Israel's mountains, give them rest, search for the lost, bring back strays, bind the injured, strengthen the weak, and shepherd with justice.
 Restoration is therefore not sentimental optimism but the LORD's covenant faithfulness applied to a scattered, wounded, and endangered flock.